 Because this is such a broad category, there is no single structure for fees.
 I’ll talk through your needs and determine a payment structure, whether it’s a flat fee for a very clearly determined scope, or an hourly rate for a larger or more complex project.
 Should there be any expenses related to the project, I will bill you for actual costs I incur.

 This refers to editorial work, most often associated with cookbooks, that is more involved than simply honing existing text (though that is part of the job too).
-It’s important to understand that this editorial process should not be conducted by the person creating the content; writers (along with any content creators) should have objective eyes reviewing their work to polish, develop and troubleshoot.
+It’s important to understand that this editorial process should ideally be conducted by someone different than the person creating the content; writers (along with any content creators) benefit from objective eyes reviewing their work to polish and troubleshoot.
 Developmental editing can start in the earliest brainstorming stages for a project, and go on to include scoping out overall content, scheming chapter organization, and determining general goals and focus of the text.
 It will also touch on fine-tuning the flow of text, consistency of language, and troubleshooting any potential concerns about clarity of message and personality of the project.

 Because the size and scope of these editorial projects can vary so much, I’ll consult with you about your needs to determine the fee base and cost structure.
 I often charge such projects at an hourly rate, but for clearly-defined and/or smaller projects I may propose a flat fee.